emrwlkr/cat_classifier/README.md

-# cat-classifier
+# Research software engineering class: cat-classifier

-A minimal sklearn classifier that distinguishes between two cats from photos.
-Built as a teaching example for a VS Code + Git + GitHub workshop — the focus is on clean repo structure, not ML sophistication.
+A minimal sklearn classifier that distinguishes between two cats from photos Built as a teaching example for a VS Code + Git + GitHub workshop

 ---